asd-xiv/m/README.md

 Syntax is the thing we look at, reason with and write ourselves everyday and is the difference between _"Aah, right"_ and _"Why is he doing -1 two times?"_.

-There are [reasons](https://en.wikipedia.org/wiki/Function_composition#Alternative_notations) for why some use the [`compose`](https://en.wikipedia.org/wiki/Composition_operator) notation and others the `pipe`.
+There are [reasons](https://en.wikipedia.org/wiki/Function_composition#Alternative_notations) for why some use [`compose`](https://en.wikipedia.org/wiki/Composition_operator) notation and others `pipe`.
 [Math](https://en.wikipedia.org/wiki/Nicolas_Bourbaki) people will know more.

 In [Settings are evil](https://www.youtube.com/watch?v=glZ1C-Yu5tw), Mattias Petter Johansson makes the point of product decisions and why adding a toggle in the settings page just adds maintenance overhead and useless complexity.
-While a measly Twitter feature flag does not compare to _Function Composition_, I think choosing one is helpfull (just like " over ').
+While a measly Twitter feature flag does not compare to _Function Composition_, choosing one might be helpful (just like "double quotes" over 'single quotes').

 > Having a set of functions/transformations/verbs, what is the best way of presenting them so that people with little to no knowledge of the overall context can understand it in the least amount of time and with smallest amount of cognitive overhead?